SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 # IMU Comparison
 This page is built on large amounts of community feedback, compared against a community survey, alongside side-by-side IMU tests conducted by various community members.
-After completing your own trackers, you can complete an extended version of that original survey yourself, or view previous responses on the [SlimeVR Experience Survey page](../misc/survey.md).

 ## Rating Criteria